toruneko/lua-resty-taurus/README.md

 InArray
 ----
-in array rule defines that the fact value includes expected values.
+in array rule defines that the fact value includes some expected values.
 ```yaml
 in_array:
   request.query.param: